Horseweed in Canberra, ACT

 • Rotate herbicide mode of action groups.

 • Control plants in surrounding areas so they don’t flower and act as a source of seed to infest turf sites.
-Managing the soil seed bank is critical for long term Fleabane management.
+You must manage the seed bank for long term Fleabane management.

 Fleabane is not a great competitor, so a healthy and dense turf cover will outcompete this weed.
 The key is to improve the competitiveness of your turfgrass.